 Josh Lambert has returned from his venture into the afterlife to rescue his son Dalton.
 The police are investigating the murder of psychic Elise Rainier that happened during the incident.
 Josh’s wife Renai is trying to cope as the hauntings continue in the house, although Josh is insistent that she should ignore these.
 Renai finds Josh to be increasingly cold and changed since he came back.
 At the same time, Josh’s mother Lorraine and Elise’s two assistants investigate with the aid of her colleague Carl.
 They contact Elise’s spirit who leads them on a trail to investigate the agency behind the hauntings.
 Gradually the investigation comes up with the realisation that Josh’s body has been taken over by the spirit of someone else and that the real Josh’s spirit is trapped in the netherworld.

 James Wan is a name of some considerable promise on the genre scene.
 Wan made his debut with the tortuous psychological thriller Saw (2004), made by he and co-writer Leigh Whannell on a miniscule budget.
 Saw became a hit that inspired numerous copycats and a body of inferior sequels that only placed increasing emphasis on pushing the envelope of gore and sadism.
-Wan subsequently went onto make the revenge film Death Sentence (2007), the ventriloquist’s dummy horror Dead Silence (2007), the first Insidious (2010), the supposedly true-life haunting/possession film The Conjuring (2013) and its sequel The Conjuring 2 (2016), and Aquaman (2018), as well as produced Annabelle (2014), Demonic (2015), Lights Out (2016), The Nun (2018), Annabelle Comes Home (2019), The Curse of La Llorona (2019) and the tv series Swamp Thing (2019), The Conjuring: The Devil Made Me Do It (2021) and Mortal Kombat (2021).
+Wan subsequently went onto make the revenge film Death Sentence (2007), the ventriloquist’s dummy horror Dead Silence (2007), the first Insidious (2010), the supposedly true-life haunting/possession film The Conjuring (2013) and its sequel The Conjuring 2 (2016), and Aquaman (2018), as well as produced Annabelle (2014), Demonic (2015), Lights Out (2016), The Nun (2018), Annabelle Comes Home (2019), The Curse of La Llorona (2019), the tv series Swamp Thing (2019), The Conjuring: The Devil Made Me Do It (2021) and Mortal Kombat (2021).
 Indeed, as Insidious Chapter 2 went into release, the substantial box-office hit of The Conjuring (also starring Patrick Wilson), released only two months before this, was still in theatres.